danielabar/meblog/src/markdown/active_storage_form_errors.md

 When using Direct Uploads, the file is uploaded and a blob is created immediately, even before the form is successfully submitted.
 This gives us access to the blob’s `signed_id`, which we can use to re-attach the file later.

-To avoid forcing the user to re-select their file after a validation error (like a missing description), we can store the `signed_id` in a hidden field.
+To avoid forcing the user to re-select their file after a validation error, we can store the `signed_id` in a hidden field.
 On the next successful form submission, Rails will associate the already-uploaded file with the model using this ID.

 However, we only want to render the hidden field if the file was uploaded (`attached?`) but not yet saved with the record (`persisted?`).
 That’s how we know the user attached something, but the form failed validation.